-Nissan Xterra years to avoid — most common problems
+Best and worst Nissan Xterra years — which to avoid

 Xterra’s reliability status implies that you are getting a good bargain.
-However, you must be careful when selecting a model to buy as some deviate from Xterra’s reputation of reliability.
-This article presents the Nissan Xterra years to avoid and which make a profitable purchase.
+However, you must be careful when selecting a model to buy as some deviate from Xterra’s reputation of reliability, and this guide presents the Nissan Xterra years to avoid and which make a profitable purchase.

 Why you can trust REREV’s advice on which car model years to avoid: Our car experts look at official data, ask real drivers what they think, and talk to experienced mechanics to make sure our list is useful.
 This reliable info can make buying a car easier for you.
 Want to know how we do it?
 Find out more about our research methodology.